core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### UDP/IPv6 Multicast Transport ### {#sec-udptransport}
 CoAP group communication can use UDP over IPv6 as a transport protocol, provided that IPv6 multicast is enabled.
 IPv6 multicast MAY be supported in a network only for a limited scope.
 For example, {{sec-rpl}} describes the potential limited support of RPL for multicast, depending on how the protocol is configured.

-For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}} for the "All CoAP Nodes" multicast CoAP group.
+For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 must be supported as per {{Sections 7.1 and 12.8 of RFC7252}} for the "All CoAP Nodes" multicast CoAP group.
 An IPv6 CoAP server SHOULD support the "All CoAP Nodes" multicast CoAP group with at least link-local (2), admin-local (4), and site-local (5) scopes.
 An IPv6 CoAP server on a 6LoWPAN node (see {{sec-6lowpan}}) SHOULD also support the realm-local (3) scope.

 Note that a client sending an IPv6 multicast CoAP message to a port number that is not supported by the server will not receive an ICMPv6 Port Unreachable error message from that server, because the server does not send it in this case, per {{Section 2.4 of RFC4443}}.